evidentlyai/evidently/docs/book/presets/text-overview.md

 * You can [specify a different drift detection threshold](../customization/options-for-statistical-tests.md).
 * You can use a [different color schema for the report](../customization/options-for-color-schema.md).
 * You can create a different report or test suite from scratch, taking this one as an inspiration.

+# Examples

+* Head to an [example how-to notebook] (https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_run_calculations_over_text_data.ipynb) to see an example Text Overview preset and other metrics and tests for text data.